-We have formulated time-dependent equations for a multi-fluid, 1D thin AGN disk model, which over many decades in radius has an energy equation dominated by feedback from embedded black holes (i.e. an ``FDAF'').
-This model, which is based on the classic $\alpha$-prescription for angular momentum transport, produces stars and eventually embedded compact objects in Toomre-unstable zones, or alternatively the disk captures stars and black holes from a pre-existing nuclear star cluster.
+We have formulated time-dependent equations for a multifluid, 1D thin AGN disk model, which over many decades in radius has an energy equation dominated by feedback from embedded BHs (i.e. an ``FDAF'').
+This model, which is based on the classic $\alpha$ prescription for angular momentum transport, produces stars and eventually embedded compact objects in Toomre-unstable zones or, alternatively, the disk captures stars and BHs from a preexisting nuclear star cluster.
 Feedback from embeds (particularly ECOs; we have shown that stellar feedback is usually negligible) eventually self-regulates much of the disk to be marginally stable against further fragmentation.
-We defer a full solution of the time-dependent equations for future work; in this paper, we have explored the structure of such a disk in two different steady-state limits.
+We defer a full solution of the time-dependent equations to future work; in this paper, we have explored the structure of such a disk in two different steady-state limits.

-We argue that existing disk models which rely on feedback to self-regulate to marginal Toomre stability $(Q_{\rm{T}}=1)$ \citep{SirkoGoodman2003,Thompson+2005,DittmanMiller20} produce disks which are marginally stable {\it in the continuum limit} of feedback sources, but which can suffer greater instability due to discreteness effects.
+We argue that existing disk models that rely on feedback to self-regulate to marginal Toomre stability $(Q_{\rm{T}}=1)$ \citep{SirkoGoodman2003,Thompson+2005,DittmanMiller20} produce disks that are marginally stable {\it in the continuum limit} of feedback sources, but which can suffer greater instability due to discreteness effects.
 Specifically, the injection of stellar/ECO feedback into the disk is local and discrete.
-Even if an azimuthally-averaged energy injection rate is capable of heating a radial annulus to a $Q_{\rm T}=1$ state, a sufficiently discrete distribution of embedded objects will fail to mix heat uniformly through $2\pi$ in azimuth.
-In order to achieve a marginally stable result in all azimuthal sectors, we may therefore need to consider disks with azimuthally-averaged $Q_{\rm{T}}\gg1$, a consideration we quantify via the heat mixing parameter $\mathfrak{M}_{\varphi}$ (Eq. \ref{Azimuthal mixing parameter}).
-With these assumptions and conditions, we looked into two limiting, steady state scenarios: \begin{enumerate} \item CMI regime: At smaller radii, Toomre instability does not occur in simple disk models and the dominant population of ECOs will be those migrating in from larger radii (where they enter the disk either from an unstable, star-forming zone, or alternatively through capture by gas drag).
-Here we assume a constant mass influx (CMI) of ECOs via (primarily) Type I migration torques.
+Even if an azimuthally averaged energy injection rate is capable of heating a radial annulus to a $Q_{\rm T}=1$ state, a sufficiently discrete distribution of embedded objects \newp{may} fail to mix heat uniformly through $2\pi$ in azimuth.
+In order to achieve a marginally stable result in all azimuthal sectors, we may therefore need to consider disks with azimuthally averaged $Q_{\rm{T}}\gg1$, a consideration we quantify via the heat-mixing parameter $\mathfrak{M}_{\varphi}$ (Eq. \ref{Azimuthal mixing parameter}).
+With these assumptions and conditions, we looked into two limiting, steady-state scenarios: \begin{enumerate} \item CMI regime: at smaller radii, Toomre instability does not occur in simple disk models and the dominant population of ECOs will be those migrating in from larger radii (where they enter the disk either from an unstable, star-forming zone, or alternatively through capture by gas drag).
+Here we assume a CMI of ECOs via (primarily) type I migration torques.

 \item Pileup regime: at larger radii, lower gas densities mean that the migration time is longer than typical AGN lifetimes, and ECOs exist in a zero-migration limit.
 In this regime, ECOs are formed and/or captured until the disk stabilizes itself against further fragmentation, where the number density of ECOs is determined by the need to maintain at least marginal Toomre stability ($Q_T\geq 1$) with efficient mixing of feedback heat ($\mathfrak{M}_\varphi \geq 1$).